gottscj/Serialize.Linq/README.md

  # Serialize.Linq

-##THIS IS A FORK OF THE ORIGINAL Serialize.Linq targeting ASPNetCore and Net4.6
+##THIS IS A FORK OF THE ORIGINAL Serialize.Linq targeting ASP.NET Core and Net4.6

 Serialize.Linq is a c# library for serializing linq expressions.
 Formats it supports (but it is not limited to) are JSON, XML and BINARY.